Privacy Notice for Tutors

 Who are we?

 Tutorfox is a Data Controller as defined by the UK GDPR.
-This means that we determine the purposes for which your personal data is processed and the manner of the processing.
-We will only collect and use your personal data in ways that are compliant with data protection legislation.
+This means that we determine the purposes for which your personal data is processed and the manner of processing it.
+We will only collect and use your personal data in ways compliant with data protection legislation.

 Tutorfox has appointed Veritau Ltd. as its Data Protection Officer (DPO).
-The role of the DPO is to monitor our compliance with the UK GDPR and the Data Protection Act 2018 and advise on data protection issues.
-If you would like to discuss this Privacy Notice or our use of your data, please contact our DPO using the below contact details.
+The DPO's role is to monitor our compliance with the UK GDPR and the Data Protection Act 2018 and advise on data protection issues.
+If you would like to discuss this Privacy Notice or our use of your data, please get in touch with our DPO using the contact details below.

 Veritau Ltd.